haryowl/ohw/MOBILE_INSTALLATION_GUIDE.md

-# 📱 OHW Parser - Complete Mobile Installation Guide
+# 📱 Galileosky Parser - Complete Mobile Installation Guide

 ## 🎯 Overview
-This guide will help you install the OHW parser on a new Android phone from scratch.
-The parser will run as a mobile server that can receive and process tracking data.
+This guide will help you install the Galileosky parser on a new Android phone from scratch.
+The parser includes peer-to-peer sync capabilities and can run as a mobile server that receives and processes tracking data.

 ## 📋 Prerequisites
 - **Android 7.0+** (API 24+)